skmhrk1209/PyMax/README.md

 # PyMax
-Embedding a python interpreter in Max external objects
+Embedding a python interpreter in Max external objects using pybind11